 The quick answer is yes.
 The challenge is how to divide the bills and assets.
 But you can do it and should if you need it.
 The use of the Internet or this form for communication with the firm or any individual member of the firm does not establish an attorney-client relationship.
 Confidential or...Read more »

 Call your sister's attorney.
 The attorney can work with the trustee to get approval to sell the asset.
 The next issue will be how the proceeds going to your sister are used.
 The use of the Internet or this form for communication with the firm or any individual member of the firm does not...Read more »

 My brother filed chapter 7 6 or so years ago.
 He has been making his house payments on time. when we did not get a statement this month, we called.
 They said due to the new laws governing chapter 7 they can not longer send him a statement or try to collect this money in any way.
 They said it is not...
 Read more »

 You should go back to the attorney who filed the bankruptcy.
 I do not believe an actual reaffirmation agree is required.
 I have had this with car loans and people just pay their payments.
 Talk to his attorney.
 The use of the Internet or this form for communication with the firm or any individual...Read more »

 In some counties yes.
 I do not know of any law or ethics code preventing it.
 Some counties only hire PD's on a part-time basis, especially smaller counties.
 The determination of getting a PD is need based.
 Another possibility is that attorney was a "conflicts" attorney.
-The PD, like all law...Read more »
+The PD, like...Read more »

 It sounds like you pled or was convicted of more than one count on your criminal information.
 It sounds like your sentence on those to counts are running concurrent, meaning the at the same time.
 The other term is consecutive, which would mean they run one after the other.
 Concurrent is usually...Read more »